Kamperhub/kamperhub-app/Users/placeholder/Dev/firebase-studio-prototyper/src/FIREBASE_SETUP_CHECKLIST.md

 > **Important Note on "Places API"**
 > When you search for "Places API" in the Google Cloud Console, you might see multiple results.
 The one you need to enable is simply named **"Places API"**.
 You do NOT need to enable the one called "Places API (New)".
 The application is configured to use the modern v1 endpoints provided by the standard "Places API" service.

-8.  **Verify your Browser API Key Permissions**:
-    *   Go back to the [Credentials page](https://console.cloud.google.com/apis/credentials).
-    *   Find the key you are using for `NEXT_PUBLIC_GOOGLE_MAPS_API_KEY`.
-    *   Click its name to see its details.
-    *   Under **"API restrictions"**, ensure it has permission to use the client-side APIs listed above (Maps JavaScript API and Places API).
-If it's unrestricted ("Don't restrict key"), that is fine for local development.

 ---

 ### Step 3.6: CRITICAL - Configure OAuth Consent Screen & Credentials (Est. 5 mins)